DLR-RM/BlenderProc/docs/tutorials/renderer.md

 * `"class"`: The custom property `category_id` of each object is used, which usually results in semantic segmentation images.
 *  Addionally, any other attribute / custom property can be used.
 If the attribute is not a number, an instance segmentation image is returned together with a mapping from instance id to the desired non-numerical attribute.

-When multiple `map_by` parameters are given, then also multiple segmentation maps are returned.
+When multiple`map_by` parameters are given, then also multiple segmentation maps are returned or - if the corresponding attribute is non-numeric - addional mappings are returned in `instance_attribute_maps`.

 For example:

 ```python